parkie0517/Path_Planning_Algorithms/README.md

 Python implementation of Global Path Planning Algorithms using Dijkstra and A*

 ## Disclaimer
-※ This is an assignment task from `KAIST ME455 Autonomous Mobile System Programming` class
+This repository contains my completed work for `[KAIST ME455 Autonomous Mobile System Programming]`.
+It is provided for personal reference and educational purposes only.